sameer882000/sameer882000/README.md

 ## Hi there, I'm Sameer Sinha 👋

-- 🔭 I’m currently working as contributor in a Open Source Contribution Program GWoC'21.
-- 👯 I’m looking to collaborate on some more Open Source Projects.
 - 🥅 Goals: To be a good human.
 - ⚽ Fun fact: I am a football fan.